Wilderness therapy: Effectiveness

 Critics say that the effectiveness of wilderness therapy is unclear, and that further scientific studies are needed.
+Indeed, many of the studies that have been conducted have led to ambiguous conclusions.
+One meta review of the outcomes of private pay clients over 36 different studies found that roughly half of the participants reported positive growth in qualities like self-esteem, locus of control, behavioral observations, personal effectiveness, clinical measures, and interpersonal measures, while the other half reported no change at all.

 One meta review concluded that wilderness therapy may reduce delinquent behaviors among young participants.
 Another review has suggested that for childhood cancer survivors, wilderness therapy programs could increase social involvement, self-esteem, self-confidence, self-efficacy, social support, and physical activity, and may decrease their discomfort and psychological distress.
 However, the majority of the articles included in the review did not assess possible safety issues for participants in wilderness programs, and the authors recommended that possible side effects be investigated further.

+Alternatively, Reynolds, K. W. (2015) conducted a survey on 59 parents and 36 adolescents who had experience at the Anasazi Foundation's Wilderness Therapy Program with correlation to post positive parent-adolescent relationships.
+Findings found that there are positive correlation between post positive parent-adolescent relationships after treatment, but also positive physical health, mental clarity, and association with the Anasazi Foundation after wilderness therapy discharge.

 While there are often claims of treatment success, most participants in wilderness therapy programs do not return home after the programs are complete, instead remaining institutionalized in other treatment programs.

 Clients

 Many wilderness therapy programs are part of the troubled teen industry much like therapeutic boarding school and residential treatment centers.
 A study of adolescents sent to wilderness therapy and residential treatment programs in the United States found that clients tended to have "greater than average intelligence and academic achievement" in spite of often having issues with schooling (18% having been suspended and 12.7% expelled).
-Behaviors leading to a placement in these programs included defiance, substance abuse, school problems and running away, with clients often showing violent and criminal behaviours (44% had assaulted family or nonfamily members), and "approximately a third" of those sent to the centers reported self-harm including suicide attempts.
+Behaviors leading to a placement in these programs included defiance, substance abuse, school problems and running away, with clients often showing violent and criminal behaviors (44% had assaulted family or non-family members), and "approximately a third" of those sent to the centers reported self-harm including suicide attempts.
 Other programs, though, have focused on different groups such as cancer survivors, people with diabetes and clients with disabilities.

 Consent

-One study found that, among the 17 surveyed US Outdoor Behavioral Healthcare Programs, about half of the therapy participants attended involuntarily and were transported by teen escort company.
-A "remarkably low" proportion of these participants return home after taking part in the programs, with most youths remaining institutionalized in some form of therapeutic program after the Outdoor Behavioral Healthcare program is complete.
-Participants are less likely to return home after treatment if they were involuntarily transported to the program than if they enrolled voluntarily.
+One study found that, among the 17 surveyed US Outdoor Behavioral Healthcare Programs, about half of the therapy participants attended involuntarily and were transported by a teen escort company.
+A "remarkably low" proportion of these participants return home after taking part in the programs, with most youths continuing in some form of therapeutic program after the Outdoor Behavioral Healthcare program is complete.
+The study also found that participants are less likely to return home after treatment if they were involuntarily transported to the program than if they enrolled voluntarily.